 If it’s a hearty brunch you’re after then the Vietnamese Banh-Mi should catch your eye (and your stomach).
 A colourful bowl of goodness filled with BBQ pulled jackfruit, pickled vegetables, vegan mayo, coriander and Sriracha chilli sauce, all served with a toasted baguette and pickled coleslaw.

 ALL of their coffees can be made vegan plus there’s a range of fresh smoothies to choose from.
 Trust me when I say you’ll be spoilt for choice!

 I feel obligated to mention (for the sake of the animal lovers out there) that dogs are welcome in all BTP cafes.
 Just to clarify, that’s amazing food and drink + cute puppy dogs all in one place.
 Need I say more?

 Voted #24 of 196 places to eat in Stratford-upon-Avon on TripAdvisor.

-The Steamhouse, Stratford-Upon-Avon & Leamington Spa
+The Steamhouse, Leamington Spa

 If you’re as passionate about bagels as I am then I’m pretty sure what you’re about to read is going to change your life… (Dramatic much?)

-With four delicious vegan options to choose from, you can easily transport yourself into ‘bagel heaven’ with helpings of avocado, pickles and mustard, or heck, go all out with a grilled portabello mushroom!
+You can easily transport yourself into ‘bagel heaven’ with helpings of avocado, pickles and mustard, or heck, go all out with a grilled portabello mushroom!